 Update Beneficiary Information

-Major life events like marriage, divorce, or the birth of a child are great reminders to update beneficiary designations on retirement accounts, life insurance policies, and wills.
+Major life events like marriage, divorce, or the birth of a child are great reminders to update beneficiary designations on retirement plan accounts, life insurance policies, and wills.
+Beneficiary designations override wills, so review them after any major life event.
 This small step can prevent complications down the road.
+Also review your will and durable power of attorney documents.

 Contribute to 529 Plans

 If saving for your children’s or grandchildren’s education is a priority, consider contributing to a 529 college savings plan.
-Contributions made before year-end may qualify for state tax benefits.
+Contributions made before year-end may qualify for state tax benefits, though most states set their deadline at Dec 31, while some allow payments until Tax Day.
+Contribution limits and state-specific tax incentives may adjust between 2025–2028.

 6) Strategic Purchases: Plan Ahead for Tax Benefits